-HEIDENHAIN DNC\ has several functions, including the connection of TNC controls to merchandise management systems and production activity control systems.
+HEIDENHAIN DNC has several functions, including the connection of TNC controls to merchandise management systems and production activity control systems.
 For example, this interface can be used for the configuration of automatic feedback messages about active production processes.

-\ The machine must be prepared by the machine tool builder for this function.
+The machine must be prepared by the machine tool builder for this function.

-With its Connected Machining feature, the PC software StateMonitor\ gives you access to the status of current machining.
+One aspect of Connected Machining is the StateMonitor PC software, which gives you access to the status of the current machining operations.
 You can use the software with any device that has a web browser.
-This allows you to use StateMonitor not only on your control or a PC, but also on your smartphone or tablet.
-In a clear-cut overview, you can quickly get an overview of the current machine status or see whether any machine messages are pending.
+This allows you to use StateMonitor not only on your control or PC but also on your smartphone or tablet.
+In a well-arranged display, you can quickly gain an overview of the current machine status or see whether any machine messages are pending.
 This enables you to react immediately and take action.
-You can also easily configure the StateMonitor to send you an e-mail for specific events, such as at the end of a program, for a machine stop, or for a service message.
+You can also easily configure StateMonitor to send you an e-mail for specific events, such as at the end of a program, for a machine stop, or for a service message.

-\ Option 18 required; recommended as of NC-SW 34059x-07 SP2
+Option 18 required; recommended as of NC-SW 34059x-07 SP2